davatorium/rofi/doc/rofi.1.markdown

 **rofi** does not aim to be 100% compatible with dmenu.
 There are simply to many different flavours of dmenu.
 The idea is the basic usage commandline flags are obeyed, theme related flags are not.
 Besides this, **rofi** offers some extended features (like multi-select, highlighting, message bar, extra key-bindings).

+### Display Error message

+**rofi** error dialog can also be called from the commandline.

+    rofi -e "my message"

+Markup support can be enabled, see CONFIGURATION options.

 ## CONFIGURATION